aubble/goTunneLS/README.md

 note: When it says int just put a integer such as 10 for the value, otherwise the value is implied as a string.

 note: don't bother with the optional fields if you don't care, they aren't necessary.
-Most people would likely just use the required fields.
+Most people likely only want to use the required fields.

 ####Required